Lacey, Washington: Education

+The first school in Lacey was constructed in 1853.
+The 16 × 20 ft, one-room schoolhouse remained the only educational facility in the community until 1953; students were served until it closed in 1967.
+Originally located near the Ruddell Pioneer Cemetery, it was moved permanently to the intersection of Carpenter Road and Pacific Avenue in 1892, expanding to include a high school in 1901.
+The facilities were enlarged and remodeled several times in the following decades.
+The campus was demolished in 1994 and artifacts from the school, as well as photographic murals, have been displayed at a Safeway grocery store that has since occupied the grounds.
+The store was built with bricks from the original school and features a replica bell tower similar to the first schoolhouse.

 The city is entirely within the boundaries of North Thurston Public Schools, the largest school district in Thurston County.
 Lacey is also home to various faith based schools, such as Holy Family School (Roman Catholic Preschool through 8th grade), Faith Lutheran School (Preschool through 8th Grade) and Foundation Campus, which includes Community Christian Academy (Pre-school to Middle School) and Northwest Christian High School.
 Lacey is also the home of Pope John Paul II High School.

 Lacey is also home to Saint Martin's University, a private four-year university that was founded in 1895 by the Order of Saint Benedict.
 The Olympia-based South Puget Sound Community College opened a satellite center in a Hawks Prairie strip mall in 1995 to serve Lacey.
 It was replaced in September 2015 by a larger branch campus at a former office park.
 The college had also purchased 54.5 acre in 2005 to build a larger permanent campus, but sold the land after issues with wetlands mitigation were discovered.